th2-net/th2-read-log/README.md

 ### 3.4.0

-+ Add parameter `timestampZone` to configure the time zone for log file
++ Add parameter `timestampZone` which should be used to process the timestamp from the log file

 ### 3.3.3